FarhadBanazadeh/sequence-computations/README.md

 * reproducibility ZIP packages
 * checksum files

-The computational implementation is not identical across all nine research works.
+The computational implementation is not identical across all ten research works.

 Researchers should consult the specific manuscript and computational package associated with the paper being examined.